vitelabs/vite-wiki/docs/api/vitejs/wallet/account.md

 Send Original Transactions

 - **Parameters**
-    * `accountBlock` Formatted accountBlock (可以不包含accountAddress字段)
+    * `accountBlock` Formatted accountBlock (Can have no accountAddress field)

 - **Return**
     * Promise<`AccountBlock`>

 ### sendAutoPowRawTx
-当没有配额时，自动运行PoW发送原始交易
+When the quota is insufficient, automatically run PoW to send original transaction.

 - **Parameters**
-    * `accountBlock` 规范后的accountBlock（可以不包含accountAddress字段）
+    * `accountBlock: AccountBlock` Formatted accountBlock (Can have no accountAddress field)
-    * `usePledgeQuota : boolean` 是否优先使用配额，Default `this.usePledgeQuota`
+    * `usePledgeQuota : boolean` Whether the quota is used preferentially, when checking if you need to run pow.
+Default `this.usePledgeQuota`

 - **Return**
     * Promise<`AccountBlock`>

 ### sendPowTx
-发送一笔交易，传入不同阶段的函数回调，可用于执行自定义的用户行为，或者打断交易流程。
+Send a transaction.
+Use different function callbacks to perform custom user actions or interrupt the transaction process.

 :::tip LifeCycle
 * **start**